Apurva710555/Food-App/Readme.md

 - virtual Dom is the javascript representation
 - reconcilation algorithm(React Fibre)

-* this basically updates the
+- this basically updates the actual DOM by comparing with the virtual DOM

 # why React is fast?

 - React efficiently updates Dom by finding difference between the virtual DOM.
--

 # react router dom